 All right, not really.
 Although ecological concerns were a central part of Frank Herbert’s inspiration, it was the world or, rather, galaxy as he imagined it which fascinated people.
 There are better writers than Herbert, but few with the breadth of imagination and the scientific knowledge to create the world of Dune, which has inspired numerous sequels, spin-offs and

 plagiarism homages, and continues to be referenced to this day: just this week, South Park released an episode which is, in effect, a Dune parody.

 The success of Dune’s worldbuilding and the power of Herbert’s ideas also crop up in other places.
 A brutal, undemocratic, pan-galactic regime in which advanced computing is outlawed and terrifying mutants are required to guide vessels through space lest civilization collapse whilst a deified, psychic monarch, doomed by his own powers, attempts to shape the future of humanity: Dune or Warhammer 40,000?

 The enduring appeal of Dune, however, lies not simply in the new and bombastic ideas of giant sandworms or hyperspace navigators, but in the way in which these ideas are woven together with the themes of the story and the attention to detail.

-The geriatric spice melange is the fulcrum around which the Dune universe pivots.
+The geriatric spice melange is the hub around which the Dune universe pivots.
 Not only is it essential for space travel (because it allows navigators to develop and use their powers) but it can be used for all manner of scientific purposes, extends life, expands consciousness, goes nicely with a Sunday roast, and functions as a currency all at once.
 In the War on Drugs, this is the final boss.

 Spice functions as an analogy for water and oil throughout the series, although the preciousness of water and the consequences of a world gripped by water-poverty and an extreme climate are also explored in a chilling prophecy of our own day.